Dr Emma Ravichandran BDS.MFDS recently spoke to The Lady Magazine regarding the rise of tweakments (non-invasive cosmetic procedures).

 Kerry, 46, was treated with dermal fillers at the Clinetix clinic by Dr Ravichandran to reposition the tissues of her cheeks and jawline into a natural, more youthful position.
 The procedures took just minutes, cost £1,200 and should last up to two years.

 Kerry says ‘My husband couldn’t believe the difference.
 He said: “That’s fantastic, it looks really good”.
 It has given me more confidence.’

-The journalist Alice Hart-Davies, 56, is a huge fan of tweakments and has written a book called The Tweakments Guide: Freshen Face.
+The journalist Alice Hart-Davis, 56, is a huge fan of tweakments and has written a book called The Tweakments Guide: Fresher Face.
 She recently had SVF rejuvenation, where stem cells were taken from her thighs and injected into her face, where they mix with fat cells and regrow, giving a more youthful look.